zigbeer/zigbee-shepherd/README.md

 <br />
 *************************************************
 ## Endpoint Class
-This class provides you with methods to operate the remote endpoint or local endpoint.
-Such an instance of this class is denoted as `ep` in this document.
+This class provides you with methods to operate the remote endpoints or local endpoints.
+An instance of this class is denoted as `ep` in this document.

 <br />
 *************************************************
 <a name="API_getSimpleDesc"></a>
 ### .getSimpleDesc()
-Returns the simple descriptor of the endpoint.
+Returns simple descriptor of the endpoint.

 **Arguments:**